QuiltMC/developer-wiki/wiki/configuration/advanced-configuring/en.md

 }
 ```

 Here we leverage a `ValueMap` instead of a `String` as the serialized type.
 This allows us to easily distinguish between the `x`, `y`, and `z` fields, and is the data type you'll nearly always use when serializing complex objects like this.

-todo: vec2i example
+We're not going to go in depth here, as the code is fairly self-explanatory now that we understand the `ConfigSerializableObject<T>` interface.

 ## Using processors

-introduce processors
+Now that we've learned all about values, let's learn how to do evil things: introducing `Processor`s.

 ## Adding multiple files